ibexa/documentation-developer/docs/permissions/limitation_reference.md

 ## Content type limitation

-The Content Typ (`ContentType`) limitation specifies whether the user has access to content with a specific content type.
+The Content Type (`ContentType`) limitation specifies whether the user has access to content with a specific content type.

 ### Possible values